SeanezLab/CM_workflow/README.md

 ![Enable Delsys Trigno](assets/qtm_enable_emg.gif)

-8. Give a name to every EMG that is connected (sensor are typically named by corresponding muscle)
+8. Give a name to every EMG that is connected (sensors are typically named by corresponding muscle)
 9. Uncheck the `Auxiliary data` checkbox for each sensor used
-    - Auxiliary data is IMU data, but using QTM is often more accurate than IMU data from Delsys sensors, so we don’t typically collect it
+    - Auxiliary data is IMU data, but using QTM is often more accurate than IMU data from Delsys sensors, so it's not typically collected
 10. Click the `Apply` button
     - If analog sources are being used and haven't been configured, move on to [analog configuration](#analog-configuration).
 Otherwise, move on to [synchronization](#synchronization)